 Why does home siding melt

 One of the primary reasons why siding melts is due to the solar reflection off high-performance windows.
-There's overwhelming evidence to show that energy efficient Windows create an intense reflection that melts and distorts vinyl siding.
+There's overwhelming evidence to show that energy efficient Windows creates an intense reflection that melts and distorts vinyl siding.

 Generally speaking, vinyl siding products begin to melt at a temperature of 160 degrees to 165 degrees Fahrenheit.
 This can be exacerbated depending on the color and the tone of the vinyl siding.
 White tends to reflect more light, where darker tones absorb sunlight and melt quicker than their lighter counterparts.